Pursuing LEED Certification

 - Adjacent to future sustainably planted pedestrian thoroughfare to upper campus (Panther Run) and Panther Overlook, acres of urban oasis connecting mid-campus.

-The Recreation & Wellness Center and enabling infrastructure improvements were part of the 2019 Campus Master Plan process, developed in collaboration with the City of Pittsburgh, Oakland community members, students, faculty and staff.
+The Recreation & Wellness Center and enabling infrastructure improvements were part of the 2019 Campus Master Plan process, developed in collaboration with the City of Pittsburgh, Oakland community members, students, faculty, and staff.

 Architect: Moody Nolan